 - Second, he was trying to show motions of the stars about the north celestial pole with laser pointers but instead of continuously rotating his hand to show them moving around the pole, he just rotated back and forth, effectively running time forwards and backwards.
 Having taught intro astro for people who don’t know astronomy, they WILL think that’s the actual motion if that’s how you demo it.

 - Third, he said that no matter where you are on Earth, no matter what time of year, the stars will always rise 23.5° relative to straight up from the horizon.
 This is very wrong.
-For example, at either pole during the equinox, stars will never rise nor set, but they will move in a circle at the same elevation in your sky.
+For example, at either pole, stars will never rise nor set, but they will move in a circle at the same elevation in your sky.